-His bloodied arm throbbed and hung awkwardly at his side, his eyes still burned from the smoke, he smelled of vomit and every fiber in his body threatened to crumble.
-He shook his head again, unsure if he had meant he understood the state of his body, his understanding in the question or No, he wasn't hurt.
+His bloodied arm throbbed and hung awkwardly at his side, his eyes still burned from the smoke and every fiber in his body threatened to crumble.
+He shook his head again.

-Despite his fatigue and shock, the clear air allowed him to focus, though only sporadically.
+Despite his fatigue, the clear air allowed him to focus, though only sporadically.
 The officer was clothed in a blue, sleeveless coat.
 The bands which encircled the pale sleeves of his tunic marked his rank.
-He finally recognized him.
+Owen finally recognized him.
 "Ealdwine Belenus."
-His voice came hoarse and it burned.
+His voice came hoarse and raw.

 The officer nodded, but said nothing.

 Owen did not dislike the youngest of the Belenus brood.
-Neither did he feel any obligations of kindness toward the officer, but at that moment, he felt grateful toward the man.
+Neither had he feel any obligations of kindness toward the officer, but at that moment, he felt grateful toward the man.
 His hand went absently to his wrists where it burned.
 It was warm under his palm.
 He leaned his head back, felt his body ease into the seat and diverted his gaze through the missing door.
-He could not understand all the events of the morning, but he knew someone had wanted him.

-They did not want him dead.
-Why, though?
-The weight of the question was more than he could work through.
+The weight of the questions which flitted through him were more than he could work through.
 Overcome with exhaustion and smoke, he could not gather himself to question where the officer was taking him.
 Faintly, he realized there was something seriously wrong with his shoulder.

 When the rumble of the wheels against the cobbled streets turned to the grind of pebbles and dirt, he was jolted awake.
 He had marked aches in various parts of his body.
 The very first was his head, and the sunlight did very little to help it.
-The throb in his shoulder had significantly lessened though, and he had been laid flat, his arm slung with a blue sash.
+The throb in his shoulder had significantly lessened.
+His arm was held in place by a blue sash.

 "You're awake, then?"
 Ealdwine said.
-He sat across from him, elbows on knees and his fingers drooped between his legs.
-Owen couldn't tell if the eyes which peered at him were of concern or merely sharp interest.
+He sat across from him, elbows on knees.
+Owen could not determine if the eyes which peered at him were of concern or merely sharp interest.

 Owen did not reply, seeing as the question was for formalities sake.

 Owen sat up and shook his head slowly.
 "Barely."
-His voice cracked and so the -ly could barely be heard even to himself.
-He swallowed, which proved to be a bad idea.
+His voice faltered and so the -ly could barely be heard even to himself.
+He swallowed, but his mouth was parched.
 "They..." he rasped, coughed, then grimaced.
 "They...were...mer...cenaries."